-- If you are expected to be released shortly, you might be allowed to wear your street clothes, if not you you will have to wear a jail uniform.
+- If you are expected to be released shortly, you might be allowed to wear your street clothes, if not you will have to wear a jail uniform.

 Have you ever been arrested and gone through the jail intake procedure?
 If you have, you should tell us what happened.
 How long did you have to wait in the holding cell?
-What was you treatment like?
+What was your treatment like?
 Can you tell us things that might help other people that get arrested make it through the process?

 Click here to share your story